tvpaterson/k3s-homelab/README.md

 | Worker Node 1 | 2   | 4GB |
 | Worker Node 2 | 2   | 4GB |

-<p>This should balance both memory and CPU allocation without overcommiting the hardware</p>
+<p>This should balance both memory and CPU allocation without overcommiting any hardware</p>

 <h1>🛠️ Cluster Provisioning</h1>
 <p>I decided to use Proxmox & K3s (https://k3s.io/) for the Kubernetes cluster on this home lab setup.
 K3s is a lightweight Kubernetes distribution that is specifically designed for resource-constrained environments, making it a perfect match for my hardware limitations.</p>